Kanye West qualifies as presidential candidate on Oklahoma ballot

-Kanye West qualifies as candidate on Oklahoma ballot, despite reports of him dropping presidential bid
+Kanye West filed a statement of candidacy for the United States presidency with the Federal Election Commission (FEC) on Thursday, July 16.

+According to a form filed with the FEC, West declared "Kanye 2020" as his principal campaign committee for the upcoming 2020 election.

-Kanye West is cleared to run as an independent presidential candidate on Oklahoma’s General Election ballot, the state’s election board said on Wednesday.
+On Wednesday, West was cleared to run as an independent presidential candidate on Oklahoma’s General Election ballot, the state’s election board said.

 RELATED: Less than 50 percent of Americans would support another celebrity president, survey says